Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Diagnosis and Treatment

 Feline leukemia is diagnosed via a blood test that detects a protein found in the virus.
 Unfortunately, there is no cure for the disease.
 Many infected cats die within two to three years of being diagnosed.
 Although there is no treatment for feline leukemia, symptoms can be treated to keep your cat more comfortable.
-If weight loss is a problem, nutritional supplements will help your cat receive necessary nutrients.
+If weight loss is a problem, nutritional supplements will help your cat receive the necessary nutrients.
 Your cat may get sick more often because of his weakened immune system, but these infections can often be treated with antibiotics.

 Prevention